deniskyashif/blog/content/posts/2020-01-08-csharp-channels-part-3.md

 3. Bake in oven
 4. Put in a box

-In this concurrency model, each stage executes simultaneously, that is, when stage 2 adds toppings to pizza 1, stage 1 can prepare the dough for pizza 2, when stage 4 puts the baked pizza 1 in a box, stage 1 might be preparing the dough for pizza 3 and so on.
+Stages start executing as soon as their input is ready, e.g., when stage 2 adds toppings to pizza 1, stage 1 can prepare the dough for pizza 2, when stage 4 puts the baked pizza 1 in a box, stage 1 might be preparing the dough for pizza 3 and so on.

 ## Implementing a Channel-based Pipeline